TX Guide

 Texas requires two residency documents with your name and in-state address.
 A signed apartment lease plus a utility bill is the combination most students assemble first.
 If you are still in campus housing, ask the housing office what statement they can provide; not every dorm contract lists a student individually.

 Renting off-campus?
-Line up the lease early—landlords in university towns often run credit checks on applicants without U.S. credit history.
+Line up the lease early — landlords in university towns often run credit checks on applicants without U.S. credit history.
 A co-signer or larger deposit is common.
-The first-time renter guide covers lease timing and move-in costs that affect when your address becomes “real” for DPS.

 SAVE verification and limited-term licenses